 - A physician-diagnosed condition with a high probability of developmental delay

-- Atypical (unusual) development that negatively affects the child’s overall development
+- Atypical (unusual) development that negatively affects your child’s overall development

-The child’s growth and learning is always changing and evolving, so the evaluation will only measure your child’s abilities at a point in time to determine eligibility.
-Together, the team will assess the child’s strengths, abilities, and needs.
+Your child’s growth and learning are always changing.
+The evaluation will only look at your child’s abilities at a point in time to find if your child needs services.
+Together, the team will assess your child’s strengths, abilities, and needs.

 What are the areas of development?

 - Developmental milestones are skills that children gain as they develop and grow.
 These skills fall into four areas: Language/communication

 - Social/emotional (forming relationships and understanding and managing emotions)

 - Cognitive (learning, thinking, and problem-solving)